Contractual disclosure facility (CDF) ― the role of the agent

 This guidance note discusses the role of the agent in assisting the individual who is offered the opportunity to participate in the CDF and is sent a copy of COP 9.

-If a form 64-8 or form COMP1 is registered with HMRC, then the agent will receive a copy of the opening letter sent by HMRC to their client.
+If a form 64-8 or form COMP1 is registered with HMRC, the agent will receive a copy of the opening letter sent by HMRC to their client.

 Where does the agent start?

 It may seem obvious, but the first step is to record the date the opening letter, containing the CDF offer and a copy of COP 9, is received.
-The client only has 60 days from receiving the offer to make
+The client only has 60 days from receiving the offer to make a

 Continue reading the full document